-Having a good condenser mic is a no brainer when it comes to building a home recording studio.
+Having a good condenser mic is a no-brainer when it comes to building a home recording studio.
 It’s the first line of defense for a good signal path into your computer.
-If you want something cheap that sounds good still the same, I’d go with the The Blue Yeti USB Microphone – Blackout Edition – 2070.
+If you want something cheap that sounds good still the same, I’d go with The Blue Yeti USB Microphone – Blackout Edition – 2070.

-The Neumann TLM 102 come’s to mind as a solid step above the usb mic.
-Neumen has a solid history in the recording industry as one of the most sought after condenser mics in the business.
+The Neumann TLM 102 come’s to mind as a solid step above the USB mic.
+Neuman has a solid history in the recording industry as one of the most sought-after condenser mics in the business.
 The TLM 102 has a price of just around 699.00 and with good reason.
-It’s a Large Diaphragm Cardioid Microphone and handles up to handles up to 144dB SPL.
+It’s a Large Diaphragm Cardioid Microphone and handles up to 144dB SPL.

 You’ll want to make sure you’ve got a good mic stand.
 One that can hold basic mics as well as pro condenser microphones too!

 These will certainly help with controlling the bass in the room.
 If you like lots of bass like me, you should grab some bass traps!
 Plus they’ll keep a reasonable amount of bass from leaking into other rooms!